-Criteria (Meet either one) Gold PLUS EE >50% Platinum EE ≥55% SLE EE ≥60% (i) Option 1: Plan Level (By idered to have cross ventilation w ings on opposite sides of the buil Layout and Unit Design) 40% of living rooms and bedrooms with unobstructed air flow between spaces and the outside.
+Criteria (Meet either one) Gold PLUS EE >50% Platinum EE ≥55% SLE EE ≥60% (i) Option 1: Plan Level (By idered to have cross ventilation w iings on opposite sides of the buil Layout and Unit Design) 40% of living rooms and bedrooms with unobstructed air flow between spaces and the outside.
 50% of living rooms and bedrooms with unobstructed air flow between spaces and the outside.
-60% of living rooms and bedrooms with unobstructed air flow between spaces and the outside. (ii) Option 2: Use of Ventilation simulation m achieve good natural ventilation odelling to identify the most effernering to identify the most effernering to identify the most effernering the second se ctive design and layout to Simulation and Modelling Micro level CFD to be conducted which demonstrate that 40% of the typical units achieve area weighted average wind velocity of 0.4m/s.
+60% of living rooms and bedrooms with unobstructed air flow between spaces and the outside. (ii) Option 2: Use of Ventilation simulation modelling to identify the most effective design and layout to achieve good natural ventilation.
+Simulation and Modelling Micro level CFD to be conducted which demonstrate that 40% of the typical units achieve area weighted average wind velocity of 0.4m/s.
 Micro level CFD to be conducted which demonstrate that 60% of the typical units achieve area weighted average wind velocity of 0.4m/s.
 Micro level CFD to be conducted which demonstrate that 60% of the typical units achieve area weighted average wind velocity of 0.6m/s.
 OR OR OR Where the wind speed cannot be met alone, conduct thermal comfort modelling which can include the use of ceiling fans, where supplied by the developer, to achieve a PMV of +/- 1.
 Where the wind speed cannot be met alone, conduct thermal comfort modelling which can include the use of ceiling fans, where supplied by the developer, to achieve a PMV of +/- 0.8.
 Where the wind speed cannot be met alone, conduct thermal comfort modelling which can include the use of ceiling fans, where supplied by the developer, to achieve a PMV of +/- 0.6.